jblairpdx/GIScience_I/labs/lab_6.md

 For each tool in the following list:

 1. Read the ArcGIS Desktop documentation webpage about the tool.
-2. Execute the tool with the **after** DEM as the input raster, with the other parameters as provided.
+2. Execute the tool with the **after-eruption** DEM as the input raster, with the other parameters as provided.
   * All tools listed are availabe in the `Spatial Analyst -> Surface` section of the *ArcToolbox* panel.
   * If *ArcToolbox* is not open, do so via the menu item `Geoprocessing -> ArcToolbox`.
   * If you wish to see how a long-running tool is doing, open the *Results* panel via the menu item `Geoprocessing -> Results`.
 This panel has indicators for tool status, messages, and even history of tools run.